zyra/ionic-image-loader/README.md

 - Allows setting **maximum cache age** to delete old images automatically.
 This is optional and **disabled by default**.
 - Allows setting **maximum cache size** to control how much space your app takes out of the users' phones.
 This is optional and **disabled by default**.
 - Allows setting a **fallback image** to be displayed in case the image you're trying to show doesn't exist on the web. (optional)
+- Works with the **[WKWebView Engine](https://github.com/apache/cordova-plugin-wkwebview-engine)** (iOS), as the images are copied to the temporary directory, which is accessible form within the WebView

 ![Gif](https://github.com/ihadeed/ionic-image-loader-example/blob/master/gif.gif?raw=true)